JackieLinn/JackieLinn/README.md

+# Through the clear glass, the oranges shine with brilliance.

 - 👋 Hi, I’m @JackieLin
 - 👀 I’m interested in chess and badminton.
 - 🌱 I’m currently learning Artificial Intelligence.